OCR loops in game design

 Alignment of loops

 OCR loops are a powerful tool when we understand how they can be distributed in time to create satisfying experiences that keep players engaged in the long run.
-I learned the following visualization from another Ubisoft game designer (who didn’t want to be credited).
+I learned the following visualisation from another Ubisoft game designer (who didn’t want to be credited).
 It shows the importance of aligning the loops from the micro through the macro level.

 Even micro challenges have their own cycle of objective, challenge and reward.
 For example, during combat in Assassin’s Creed a well-timed dodge will slow down time and give the player an edge.
 Or in Mario Kart, managing to drift in a bend will build up a turbo boost.